How To Create the Best Dashboards in 6 Easy Steps

 Step 1: Define the Purpose of Your Dashboard

 Before you jump into building your dashboard it is necessary to do some groundwork.
 A good analytics platform can help you organize your data into insights and present it, but if you, the creator, do not have a clear vision for your dashboard, then users will be unable to glean anything from it.
+To gain inspiration and a better understanding of what makes a dashboard fit for purpose, check out these examples of healthcare dashboards.

 The overarching goal of any dashboard is to support users to make informed decisions, by providing them with access to data insights presented to them in a logical and accessible way.
 So, before doing anything else, you need to understand the problem you want to solve, and how your dashboard will provide the solution.